Audio feedback: History and theory

 The conditions for feedback follow the Barkhausen stability criterion, namely that, with sufficiently high gain, a stable oscillation can (and usually will) occur in a feedback loop whose frequency is such that the phase delay is an integer multiple of 360 degrees and the gain at that frequency is equal to 1.
-If the small-signal gain is greater than 1 for some frequency then the system will start to oscillate at that frequency because noise at that frequency will be amplified.
+If the small-signal gain is greater than 1 for some frequency, then the system will start to oscillate at that frequency because noise at that frequency will be amplified.
 Sound will be produced without anyone actually playing.
 The sound level will increase until the output starts clipping, reducing the loop gain to exactly unity.
 This is the principle upon which electronic oscillators are based; in that case, although the feedback loop is purely electronic, the principle is the same.
 If the gain is large but slightly less than 1, then ringing will be introduced, but only when at least some input sound is already being sent through the system.

 Early academic work on acoustical feedback was done by Dr. C. Paul Boner.
 Boner was responsible for establishing basic theories of acoustic feedback, room-ring modes, and room-sound system equalizing techniques.
 Boner reasoned that when feedback happened, it did so at one precise frequency.
 He also reasoned that it could be stopped by inserting a very narrow notch filter at that frequency in the loudspeaker's signal chain.
 He worked with Gifford White, founder of White Instruments to hand craft notch filters for specific feedback frequencies in specific rooms.

 Distance

 To maximize gain before feedback, the amount of sound energy that is fed back to the microphones must be reduced as much as is practical.
-As sound pressure falls off with 1/r with respect to the distance r in free space, or up to a distance known as reverberation distance in closed spaces (and the energy density with 1/r²), it is important to keep the microphones at a large enough distance from the speaker systems.
-As well, microphones should not be positioned in front of speakers and individuals using mics should be asked to avoid pointing the microphone at speaker enclosures.
+As sound pressure falls off with 1/r with respect to the distance r in free space, or up to a distance known as reverberation distance in closed spaces (and the energy density with 1/r2), it is important to keep the microphones at a large enough distance from the speaker systems.
+As well, microphones should not be positioned in front of speakers, and individuals using mics should be asked to avoid pointing the microphone at speaker enclosures.

 Directivity

 Additionally, the loudspeakers and microphones should have non-uniform directivity and should stay out of the maximum sensitivity of each other, ideally in a direction of cancellation.
 Public address speakers often achieve directivity in the mid and treble region (and good efficiency) via horn systems.
 Sometimes the woofers have a cardioid characteristic.

 Professional setups circumvent feedback by placing the main speakers away from the band or artist, and then having several smaller speakers known as monitors pointing back at each band member, but in the opposite direction to that in which the microphones are pointing taking advantage of microphones with a cardioid pickup pattern which are common in sound reinforcement applications.
-This configuration reducees the opportunities for feedback and allows independent control of the sound pressure levels for the audience and the performers.
+This configuration reduces the opportunities for feedback and allows independent control of the sound pressure levels for the audience and the performers.